Iretha/design-patterns/src/com/smdev/creational/prototype/README.md

 * When you need to do expensive calls or operations to create ан object and you already have the data in the memory

+* When you need to copy an object or part of its fields

 ### Example 1

 [Source Code](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/prototype)